-PAPA employees may not enter PAPA buildings outside of normal access hours, regardless of whether they hold keys for that building, without specific written permission from the Executive Director.
-Written permission must be carried on the employee's person while accessing any building outside normal hours.
+PAPA employees may not enter PAPA buildings outside of normal access hours, regardless of whether they hold keys for that building, without specific written permission from the accessing any building outside normal hours.
 In the case of maintenance or construction contractors, the job supervisor from PAPA will sign any special permission forms to enter the building.